 Jen Packard, LCSW

 I am a Licensed Clinical Social Worker specializing in working with youth, adults, families, and systems that have been impacted by trauma.
-I practice from the paradigms of interpersonal neurobiology, attachment, and mindfulness-based psychotherapy.
+My therapy practice is rooted in the paradigms of interpersonal neurobiology, attachment, and mindfulness-based psychotherapy.
 I believe in the healing power of laughter, playfulness, movement, and the expressive arts.
 Although I specialize in trauma-focused treatment, I work with individuals with a variety of mental health and wellness goals.
 No matter what your presenting concerns or focus of treatment, I will incorporate principles of trauma-informed care into our working relationship including:

 Safety (Physical and Relational)